 Data collected from the radar and LIDAR sensors on shore demonstrated the ability to remotely gather wave data in real time, which might be useful for advanced sensor suites to guide autonomous surface vessels through large seas.
 Other sensing technologies including those onboard the instrumented vessel will be the topic of additional research building on the findings of this experiment in order to develop next generation autonomous controls for ASV’s.

 This field experiment was the first test of its kind to be conducted within the waters of Michigan’s newly established Marine Autonomy Research Site, which was officially launched at a ceremony held in Houghton, Michigan on August 10, 2018.
 Testing was supported by the faculty and staff of the Great Lakes Research Center on Michigan Tech’s main campus in Houghton Michigan.
 Personnel from the United States Coast Guard Station Portage were instrumental in supporting this test by providing subject matter expertise as well as safety planning guidance.
 Total costs for this test effort were surprisingly low, demonstrating a cost effective model for future testing to be carried out in the Marine Autonomy Research Site to advance knowledge and application of autonomous marine systems.

-The team anticipates further support for this research will be provided by DARPA to allow the researchers to continue their high impact work in this topic area and develop a next generation approach to autonomous vessel navigation in large sea states through intelligent trajectory control using advanced real time environmental sensing.
+The team is seeking additional funding to allow the researchers to continue their high impact work in this topic area and develop a next generation approach to autonomous vessel navigation in large sea states through intelligent trajectory control using advanced real time environmental sensing.
 Applications for related discoveries are broadly applicable to all autonomous surface vehicles operating around the globe today and have major relevance to defense, commercial, and scientific interests.

 For more information on this research or to learn more about the Marine Autonomy Research Site, please contact the author, Travis White (email@example.com).